reactive-graph/std/README.md

 ### About this plugin

-This plugin provides the type system for value entities.
+This plugin provides the type system for pure-value entities.
 These are entities which stores one single value.
 There are entity types for each data type.

 [<img src="https://img.shields.io/badge/Language-Rust-brightgreen">](https://www.rust-lang.org/)